Hyperbolic groups with almost finitely presented subgroups: Main Construction

 \begin{rem} For the $F_2$ not $F_3$ case of the main theorem a stronger version of this theorem is required.
 Namely, using the argument proving Lemma 6.2 of \cite{kropholler_almost_2018}, one can show that in the above case if $\pi_1(L) = 0$, then $\pi_1(S(L)) = 0$. \end{rem}

-Given a connected simplicial complex $L$, there is a homotopy equivalent complex $K$ such that the link of every vertex of $K$ is connected and not a point.
+Given a connected simplicial complex $L$, there is a homotopy equivalent complex $K$ with no local cut points.
 One way of obtaining such a complex is to take the mapping cylinder of the inclusion of the 1-skeleton.
 For details see \cite{leary_uncountably_2015other}.

 \begin{rem} Given a tripartite complex $L$, there is a natural tripartite structure on $S(L)$. \end{rem}

 We are now ready to define the tripartite complex $\Gamma_B$.
 Given a simplicial complex $L$, let $L'$ denote the barycentric subdivision of $L$.